ariary/HTTPCustomHouse/README.md

 ## Usage

-`httpcustomhouse` takes as input an HTTP request.
+`httpcustomhouse` takes as input a raw HTTP request.

 **Show corresponding request treated by a server based on `Content-Length` Header**:
 ```shell